Student Consumer Information

 • After the 5th week of a 7-week course; the 7th week of a 10-week course; the 10th week of a 14-week course a student may only withdraw for a serious, non-academic reason or hardship (that has occurred during the last weeks following the withdrawal period).
 This withdrawal can only be granted by the assistant dean for the program.

-• Student can have a maximum of three individual course withdraws for each degree-level (Undergraduate, Graduate) while enrolled at Goldfarb.
+• Student can have a maximum of three withdraws for the same course for each degree-level (Undergraduate, Graduate) while enrolled at Goldfarb.
 After the first withdraw, a student is put on Academic Probation to provide additional support and resources.
-If a student exhausts their maximum number of course withdraws, the student will receive the grade earned in any subsequent course(s).
+If a student exhausts their maximum number of course withdraws for the same course, the student will receive the grade earned in any subsequent course(s)attempts.

 Clinical Courses: